Luke100000/ImmersiveArmors/config.md

 Most fields should be self-explanatory, except those topics:

-## Toggle armors

-`enabledArmors` is a mapping, toggling armor.
-Since armor creation works at launch time, this cannot be synced with the client.
-That means, if a client has the armor enabled and the server not, you may cause confusion as items appear craftable but are not.

-If an armor is disabled on the client and not on the server, you will get rejected.

 ## Modify Armor properties

 `overwriteValues` allows you to change most armor properties to your liking.
-Effects are not modifiable, it's already a mess with the base properties.
+The Effects are not modifiable, it's already a mess with the base properties.

 Unlike the armor toggle, this config is synced from the server when playing multiplayer!